d12frosted/elpa-mirror/gnu/mct-readme.txt

   └────

-8 Alternatives
+9 Alternatives
 ══════════════

+  In the grand scheme of things, it may be helpful to think of MCT as proof-of-concept on how the default Emacs completion can become more expressive.
+MCT’s value rests in its potential to inspire developers to (i) patch Emacs so that its out-of-the-box completion is more interactive, and (ii) expose the shortcomings in the current implementation of the `*Completions*' buffer, which should again provide an impetus for further changes to Emacs.
+Otherwise, MCT is meant for users who can tolerate the status quo and simply want a thin layer of interactivity for minibuffer completion, in-buffer completion, and their intersection with the Completions’ buffer.

   Like MCT, these alternatives provide a thin layer of functionality over the built-in infrastructure.
+Unlike MCT, they are not constrained by the design of the `*Completions*' buffer and concomitant functionality.
 They all make for a natural complement to the standard Emacs experience (also [Extensions]).

   [Vertico] by Daniel Mendler
         this is a more mature and feature-rich package with a large user base and a highly competent maintainer.

-        Vertico has some performance optimisations on how candidates are sorted and presented, which means that it displays results right away without any noticeable performance penalty.
+        Vertico has some performance optimizations on how candidates are sorted and presented, which means that it displays results right away without any noticeable performance penalty.
 Whereas MCT does not change the underlying behaviour of how candidates are displayed.
-As such, MCT will be slower in scenaria where there are lots of candidates because core Emacs lacks those optimisations.
+As such, MCT will be slower in scenaria where there are lots of candidates because core Emacs lacks those optimizations.
 One such case is with the `describe-symbol' (`C-h o') prompt.
 If the user asks for the completions’ buffer without inputting any character (so without narrowing the list), there will be a noticeable delay before the buffer is rendered.
-        This is mitigated in MCT by the requirement for `mct-minimum-input', though the underlying mechanics remain in tact.
+        This is mitigated in MCT by the requirement for `mct-minimum-input', though the underlying mechanics remain
+        intact.

         In terms of the interaction model, the main difference between Vertico and MCT is that the former uses the minibuffer by